 When he sang in the moonlight ... he'd just say 'T-WOO!'

 Little owl Twoo feels like something is missing.
-While all the other owls in the wood have a beautiful t-wit-t-woo call, Twoo only has half of his song.
-So the brave little owl sets off on a quest to find his true owl song - and a true friend to sing with him.
+His song is incomplete, a T-woo without a T-wit.
+So the brave little owl sets off in search of his true owl song - and a true friend to sing with him.
 On his journey, he discovers that when you believe in yourself, anything is possible.

-This feel-good picture book is perfect for fans of Giraffes Can't Dance and The Lion Inside.
+This feel-good rhyming picture book is perfect for fans of Giraffes Can't Dance and The Lion Inside.